NZ Free Probate Applications

 What is this website for?

 Welcome to NZ Free Probate Applications.
-This service is designed to assist you to prepare an application for grant of probate for free, without requiring the paid services of a lawyer.
-It is designed for estates where the circumstances are not complex.
+This service helps you prepare an application for grant of probate for free, without needing to pay a lawyer.
+It is designed for estates that are not complex.

 This service is not appropriate for estates where: